jgibson2/loom-threads/README.md

 * Queues are accessed using the context by a unique identifying string (`"my_queue"`) and must be parametrized with the type.
 If the incorrect type is given, an exception will be thrown.

+* Queues can be bulk-dequeued into a vector to operate on many elements after one receive call.